Silvaternia/Silvaternia/README.md

 # Hi ![My name is Silvaire](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)

 Hey there! 👋 I'm Silvaire, a second-year web development student exploring the web development universe.
 Currently, I work with HTML, CSS, and JavaScript, with some styling flair from Bootstrap and Tailwind CSS.
-I'm eager to dive into PHP, MySQL, and Python in the near future.
+I'm interested to dive into PHP, MySQL, and Python in the near future.

 ## Skills